 Understand RSI for better trading

-The Relative Strength Index (RSI) is a popular momentum indicator, but many traders misuse it.
+The Relative Strength Index (RSI) is a popular momentum indicator, but many trading misuse it.
 The RSI doesn’t just indicate whether an asset is “overbought” or “oversold” – it provides insight into the strength of the trend and potential reversals.

 A reading above 70 generally indicates overbought conditions, while a reading below 30 indicates oversold.
 But never act based on these numbers alone.